AlexSim93/pull-request-analytics-action/README.md

 ![Version](https://img.shields.io/badge/version-3.1.1-blue) ![License](https://img.shields.io/badge/license-MIT-green)

-**pull-request-analytics-action**: A powerful tool for analyzing the effectiveness of both teams and individual developers.
-This action generates reports based on data from pull requests, code reviews, and comments, enabling you to identify your team's strengths as well as areas needing improvement.
-The statistics collected by this GitHub Action can be displayed in the form of tables and graphs or passed on for further operations as markdown or a data collection.
+This GitHub Action measures metrics for developers and/or teams.
+Reports are generated in issues based on user actions such as opening/closing pull requests, requesting/conducting reviews, opening discussions, and more.
+The action is designed to provide better insights into team strengths and identify bottlenecks.

 ## Table of Contents